richyyun/richyyun.github.io/README.md

 ## Lessons learned
 1. Asking the right questions.
 2. Layout is tough.
-   a.
-When in doubt, wrapper.
+   - When in doubt, wrapper.